-Training on health and safety matters - such as fire safety, basic first-aid and risk assessment writing - will be organised by the Head Master or Deputy Head from time to time and in accordance with regulations.
-It is usual practice for such training to be organised as part of whole-staff INSET training, but this may not always be practical (in the case of specific first-aid).
+Training on health and safety matters - such as fire safety, basic first-aid and risk assessment writing - will be organised by the SMT from time to time and in accordance with regulations.
+It is usual practice for such training to be organised as part of whole-staff INSET training, but this may not always be practical and separate arrangements may be made.